oktadev/okta-blog/_source/_posts/2020-05-26-serverless-java-aws.md

  - Microsoft Azure - Java 7, Java 8, and Java 11 (Java 13 in technical preview)
  - IBM Cloud Functions - Java 8

-The pricing on all of these services are very similar.
+The pricing on all of these services is very similar.
 I looked up the various pricing pages and used their calculators before finding this helpful page: the [Serverless Cost Calculator](http://serverlesscalc.com/).
 Assuming 3 million executions per month, 512 MB of memory, and 1 second execution time, the estimated cost for the providers would be:

 - Amazon AWS Lambda - $18.74
 - Google Cloud Functions - $25.15